Buyer InformationPlant & Machinery, Inc. - Auctioneers, Appraisers, Liquidations, Real Estate

 When should I arrive at the auction, and what should I bring?

 Please arrive no later than 30 minutes prior to the auction start time.
 Please come to the auction office as soon as you enter the auction site, and register with us to bid.
 You must bring valid identification.
 Registration goes much more quickly if you have a business card.
 Once you’ve registered, you will receive your bidding paddle with a number on it, as well as the auction catalog.
 Remember to bring cash, check or other approved form of payment.
-Also, if you are planning to remove your purchase from the site using a powered vehicle, you will need to have a certificate of insurance on file in the amount of $1,000,000 plus statutery workman’s comp.
+Also, if you are planning to remove your purchase from the site using a powered vehicle, you will need to have a certificate of insurance on file in the amount of $1,000,000 (or more) plus statutory workman’s comp.
 PMI and the landlord must be added as an additional insured.

 How do I bid online?